thycotic/ss-docs/discovery/discovery-platform-specifics/active-directory-discovery/running-active-directory-discovery/index.md

 To run a manual computer scan, on the **Admin** menu, click the **Run Discovery Now** button and select **Run Computer Scan**.

-## Step Four: Viewing Discovery Results and Creating Credential Secrets
+## Step Four: Viewing Discovery Results

 ### Browsing Discovery Results